Write to your Governor:

 Take a fun photograph of your submission material with your students/kids and email to our American Eagle Day Headquarters so we can feature it on our website!

-Make sure to tell us which state your from.
+Make sure to tell us which state you’re from.

 Share the photograph on social media and hashtag #americaneagleday.
 Encourage your friends to visit eagles.org and participate as well!
 Tag the President and the American Eagle Foundation!